Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-\subparagraph*{Our contribution.} In \Cref{sec:prelimiaries} we introduce some more notation and show first properties of separable drawings, also explaining why we chose the name \enquote{separable}.
-We further observe that every 2-page book drawing is separable (\Cref{obs:2-page}) and show that for simple drawings of $K_n$ being separable is a property of the rotation system (\Cref{lem:separator-equivalence}).
+We start in \Cref{sec:basics} by introducing some more notation and showing first properties of separable drawings, also motivating why we chose the name \enquote{separable}.
+We further observe that every $2$-page book drawing is separable (\Cref{obs:2-page}).

 In \Cref{sec:extendability} we consider the extension problem.
-We prove that for every graph $G$ on $n$ vertices, every separable drawing of $G$ can be completed to a simple drawing of $K_n$ and that the same holds for crossing-minimizing drawings of $G$ (\Cref{thm:extend-separable,thm:extend-cross-min}).
-We further discuss that extension to simple drawings is the best we can hope for by presenting an example of a separable drawing that cannot be extended to any separable drawing of $K_n$ (\Cref{fig:non-sep-extend}).
+We prove that for every graph $G$ on $n$ vertices, every separable drawing of $G$ can be completed to a simple drawing of~$K_n$ (\Cref{thm:extend-separable}).
+This is remarkable since the problem is NP-complete for the closely related class of pseudocircular drawings (recall that the class of pseudospherical drawings is the intersection of the classes of separable and pseudocircular drawings).
+We further discuss that extension to simple drawings is the best we can hope for by presenting an example of a separable drawing that cannot be extended to any separable drawing of~$K_n$ (\Cref{fig:non-sep-extend}).
+Moreover, we show that analogous statements hold for crossing-minimizing drawings of~$G$ (\Cref{thm:extend-cross-min,fig:crossing-minimal}).
+By this we establish a potential connection between separable and crossing-minimizing drawings.

 In \Cref{sec:hamiltonian}, we turn our attention to the plane Hamiltonicity problem.
-We show that all separable drawings of $K_n$ fulfill both \Cref{conj:cycles} (\Cref{thm:cycle}) and \Cref{conj:paths} (\Cref{thm:all-pairs-hp}).
-Further, we prove that separable drawings are a proper superclass of g-convex drawings (\Cref{thm:gconvex}).
-Thus our results on plane Hamiltonicity constitute a strengthening of the according results on g-convex drawings in~\cite{bfmos-2024-phccd}.
+We show that all separable drawings of $K_n$ fulfill the properties of both \Cref{conj:cycles} (\Cref{thm:cycle-separable}) and \Cref{conj:paths} (\Cref{thm:paths-separable}).
+In the process we also confirm the property of \Cref{conj:2n-3} for them.
+Moreover, we prove that separable drawings are a proper superclass of g-convex drawings (\Cref{thm:gconvex}).
+Thus our results on plane Hamiltonicity constitute a strengthening of the according results on g-convex drawings~\cite{bfmos-2025-phccd}.
+As a distinction between the two classes, we observe that the stronger compatibility of spanning stars with crossing-free Hamiltonian cycles in g-convex drawings does not transfer to separable drawings (\Cref{obs:separable-star-no-compatible-hc}).

+In \Cref{sec:flips} we introduce flips in rotation systems and use them to show that, for simple drawings of~$K_n$, being separable is a property of the rotation system (\Cref{thm:separator-flip-equivalence}).
 Finally, we consider the question of recognizing separable drawings in \Cref{sec:recognition}.
-We show that the recognition problem is solvable in polynomial time for simple drawings of $K_n$ (\Cref{thm:poly}) and NP-complete for simple drawings of general graphs (\Cref{thm:npc}).
+This is of particular interest in case it should turn out that crossing-minimizing drawings are separable.
+We show that the recognition problem is solvable in polynomial time for simple drawings of~$K_n$ (\Cref{thm:poly}) but NP-complete for simple drawings of general graphs (\Cref{thm:npc}).